Improving Cheap Takeout

 - Add 4 tablespoon of the pork juice (don't throw out the rest yet), honey, soy sauce, oyster sauce and white pepper.
 Simmer for about 3-5 minutes or until the sauce has thickened into a thin, syrupy consistency.
 Set aside.

 Fry the Pork:

 - You should have a few tablespoons of pork juice left, add this back to the ribs in the mixing bowl.
 (If for some reason you don’t have any liquid left, just add a couple of tablespoons of water.)

-- Add 1 Tbsp of flour and 1 Tbsp of cornstarch to ribs and toss to create a thin batter that coats the ribs (see video for what it should look like).
+- Add 1 tablespoon of flour and 1 tablespoon of cornstarch to ribs and toss to create a thin batter that coats the ribs (see video for what it should look like).
 If batter is too runny, add more flour and cornstarch to adjust.